MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/new-officewebappsmachine.md

 # New-OfficeWebAppsMachine

-Adds the current server to an existing farm.
+Adds the current server to an existing Office Online Server farm.